mintybayleaf/libmint/README.md

     - Convenience logging macros

-## Installation
+## Header Installation / Usage

-Just copy the header files of the libs you want or.....
+Just copy the header files of the libs you want.
+Add the appropiate `MINT_FILENAME_IMPLEMENTATION` and maybe `MINT_FILENAME_DEF_STATIC`.
+If the library has extra dependencies just compile those in as well.

+## Libmint Installation / Usage

 Using CMake 3.13.4 or later you can do the following